 Sovereign Spheres: Princes, Education, and Empire in Colonial India.
 Oxford University Press, 2003.
 Read more.

 Articles and Book Chapters (*=peer reviewed):

 With Alexander Bacha.
-“The Commodification of Love: Gandhi, King and 1960’s Counterculture, “ in Bryan S. Turner, War and Peace: Essays on Religion, Politics and Space (Anthem Press, expected 2013).
+“The Commodification of Love: Gandhi, King and 1960’s Counterculture,” in Bryan S. Turner, War and Peace: Essays on Religion, Politics and Space (New York: Anthem Press, 2013).